blaenk/blaenk.github.com/source/_posts/2013-01-04-naive-convolution-in-haskell.markdown

 ## Definition

-Convolution can be described by the so called _convolution summation_.
+Convolution can be described by the so-called convolution _summation_.
 The convolution summation is pretty simple, and is defined as follows:

 $$y[i] = \sum_{j=0}^{M-1}h[j]x[i-j]$$